ndestates/vscode-grok4/grok-integration/EULA.md

 This software is proprietary and confidential.
 It is licensed, not sold.
 By installing, copying, or using this software, you agree to the following terms:

-1. **Grant of License**: ND Holdings Limited grants you a limited, non-exclusive, non-transferable license to use this software for personal and commercial purposes, subject to payment of any applicable fees and compliance with this agreement.
+1. **Grant of License**: ND Holdings Limited grants you a limited, non-exclusive, non-transferable license to use this software for personal purposes, subject to payment of any applicable fees and compliance with this agreement.

 2. **Restrictions**: You may not:
    - Modify, reverse-engineer, decompile, or disassemble the software.